ryanthtra/prototypes/html_fundamentals_2/README.md

 > Run below command in terminal tab

-> `git commit -m "html_fundamentals_2 - EJ020586"`
+> `git commit -m "html_fundamentals_2 - Eric Johnson"`
-> - EJ020586 should be replaced with your username
+> - Eric Johnson should be replaced with your First & Last name
 > - Grouping files with a message allows those changes to be seen by others as a specific version of the code

 ##### 3. Allow others to see your changes by uploading them to the Github website